apache/orc/site/develop/make-release.md

 Publish from the staging area:

 * login to [Maven staging](https://repository.apache.org/index.html#stagingRepositories)
-* find your staging repository (search for org.apache.org)
+* find your staging repository (search for org.apache.orc)
 * close it
 * release it